Learning how to cook gives you the skills to play with flavours, take care of your health and get pleasure from your food!

 Here are some recipes to help you get cooking so you can start reaping the health benefits of your new skills and cooking techniques.

 What’s next?
-You’ve mastered the cooking now let’s try to master those pastry skills!
+You’ve mastered the cooking now let’s try to master those skills to impress your loved one!